[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 Preparing the Module

-We will create an environment to run Cloud Functions code locally.
+We'll set up an environment to run Cloud Functions code locally.

 npm install @google-cloud/functions-framework -g